PAKISTAN – KHYBER PAKHTUNKHWA (Peshawar)

 Buddhist Ruins of Takht-i-Bahi and Neighbouring City Remains at Sahr-i-Bahlol.
 World Heritage Sites.
 This Buddhist monastic complex (Throne of Origins) was founded in the early 1st century.
 Owing to its location on the crest of a high hill, it escaped successive invasions and is still exceptionally well preserved.
 Nearby are the ruins of Sahr-i-Bahlol, a small fortified city dating from the same period.
 On various hilltops ranging from 36.6 metres to 152.4 metres in height, typical for Buddhist sites, the complexes cover an area of around 33ha.

 The Buddhist monastery was in continual use until the 7th century AD.
 It is composed of an assemblage of buildings and is the most complete Buddhist monastery in Pakistan.
-The buildings were constructed of stone in Gandhara patterns (diaper style) using local dressed and semi-dressed stone blocks.
+The buildings were constructed of stone in Gandhara patterns (diaper style) using locally dressed and semi-dressed stone blocks.

 The second component, the Neighbouring City Remains at Sahr-i-Bahlol, is located approximately 5 km away in a fertile plain.
 The ruins are the remnants of a small ancient fortified town of the Kushan period.
 The town is set on an elongated mound up to 9 metres high and surrounded by portions of the defensive walls in “diaper” style characteristic of the first two or three centuries A.D.
 The area covered is 9.7 hectares.